-2.3 Responsibility Matrix:
+Responsibility Matrix:

-The following table sets out Prime Responsibility for tasks.
-The person who retains Prime Responsibility may delegate duties to the relevant team members where applicable.
+The Responsibility matrix can be found by accessing the above link.
+The person who retains Prime Responsibility for a task may delegate duties to the relevant team members where applicable.
 While duties can be delegated, accountability for the task sits with the Prime Responsibility holder.

 Team members with Associated Responsibilities should provide support to the Prime Responsibility holders.
+All staff as with the HSMP are to sign off the linked document when responsibilities are understood/ on completion of onboarding.